Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 ### The pay-off

-The final result of all this work--hopefully the last time you'll need to do this type of thing in this tutorial for a long while--is when you can run `Lesson1` and see this output like this:
+The final result of all this work (hopefully the last time you'll need to do this type of thing in this tutorial for a long while) is when you can run `Lesson1` and see this output like this:

 {% highlight console %}
 this my payload; there are many like it but this one is mine